julianocts98/analogical-clock/README.md

 ## TODO

 - [X] Add functional hour and minute pointers.
-- [ ] Add ticks and numbers to the clock's interface (WIP, need to fix number's alignment and distance from ticks).
+- [X] Add ticks and numbers to the clock's interface.
 - [ ] Improve CSS bringing depth to the clock.
 - [X] Add timezone selector for the clock.
 - [X] Make clock work properly after selected a timezone even if internet loses connection.